RMF accessibility percolation on oriented graphs: Introduction

 Let $G$ be a graph with a distinguished vertex $v_0$, and let $\omega: V(G)\rightarrow \RR$ be a function that assigns to each vertex of $G$ a real number called fitness of the vertex.
 We say that a path is accessible for $\omega$, if $\omega(v_{i+1})>\omega(v_i)$ for $i=0,1,\ldots,k-1$.\\

-The study of large accessible paths is related to the classical model for the evolution of an organism that involves mutation and genetic selection, see \cite{WDDH2006, WWC2005}.
-Nowak and Krug \cite{NK2013} called \textit{accessibility percolation} to the existence of such large accessible paths.
+The study of long accessible paths is related to the classical model for the evolution of an organism that involves mutation and genetic selection, see \cite{WDDH2006, WWC2005}.
+Nowak and Krug \cite{NK2013} called \textit{accessibility percolation} to the existence of such long accessible paths.
 For a complete review on accessibility percolation and its biological motivation see \cite{10.2307/43864013, krug2021accessibility, RZ2013}.
 The fitness function $\omega$ may be defined in particular random ways, obtaining different accessibility percolation models.
-The Rough Mount Fuji (RMF) model is obtained when $\omega_{\eta,c}(v)=\eta(v)+c\cdot d(v)$, where $\eta(v)$ independent and identically distributed random variables, $d(v)$ denotes the distance from $v$ to $v_0$ (the source of $G$).
+The Rough Mount Fuji (RMF) model is obtained when $\omega_{\eta,\theta}(v)=\eta(v)+\theta\cdot d(v)$, where $\eta(v)$ is a collection of i.i.d random variables, $d(v)$ denotes the distance from $v$ to $v_0$ (the source of $G$).
 The RMF model was first proposed in \cite{RMF-DEF}; see also \cite{JKAJ2011,JGJ2010, Martinsson2014}.
-Observe that RMF model favors the accessibility percolation when c>0, since the drift factor will tend to increase fitness of the vertices throughout paths.
+Observe that RMF model favors the accessibility percolation when $\theta>0$, since the drift factor will tend to increase fitness of the vertices throughout paths.

-Much of the current accessibility percolation theory is on the unconstrained house of cards (HoC) model, this is a particular case of the RMF model when $c=0$; some of those works are \cite{JKAJ2011, FK2012, Martinsson2014, kingman1978, Li2017, NK2013, ParkKrug2008, RZ2013}.
+Much of the current accessibility percolation theory is on the unconstrained house of cards (HoC) model, this is a particular case of the RMF model when $\theta=0$; some of those works are \cite{JKAJ2011, FK2012, Martinsson2014, kingman1978, Li2017, NK2013, ParkKrug2008, RZ2013}.
 About the RMF model, there are fewer results \cite{JKAJ2011,FK2012, JGJ2010, Martinsson2014, Neidhart2014, NK2013, SMK2013}.
-In this paper, we study the RMF model on four families of graphs: the hypercube, the n-ary trees, the regular trees, and the two-dimensional lattices $\Zd$ and $\Zda$.\\
+In this paper, we study the RMF model on the hypercube and the two-dimensional lattices $\Zd$ and $\Zda$.\\

-Throughout this paper, $G$ denotes an oriented acyclic graph, with a distinguished vertex $v_0$ called source, where edges are always directed towards the furthest vertices from the source.
+Throughout this paper, $G$ denotes a graph where the edges always point to vertices further away from a vertex $v_0$, called source.
 Given a distribution function $F$, we denote by $\eta_{G,F}$ the set of independent and identically distributed random variables $\eta_{G,F}=\set{\eta(v)}_{v\in G}$ where each $\eta(v)$ has distribution $F$.
 When $G$ and $F$ are understood we write $\eta$ instead of $\eta_{G,F}$.
+We adopt the notations used in \cite{Martinsson2014} for $\sim$, $\gtrsim$, $\lesssim$, $O$ and $\Omega$ (see Appendix~\ref{sec:notation}).